KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 ## 📝 Changelog

+- **1.3.4** Fix xaml not injecting into AI chat sometimes, fix extra newline under snippet replacements, fix new file creation failing when a xaml file is active
 - **1.3.3** Fix navigation issues with message boxes causing crashes and increase timeout for slow internet connections
 - **1.3.2** Add more compact command layout with smart commands, fix selected text in code editor not having priority during auto code replace, move "Send Multiple Files to AI" and "Create New File with AI Code" commands to the Tools menu
 - **1.3.1** Fix Grok and Chatgpt text injecting without line breaks, add markdown injection and better syntax highlighting to more site prompts, fix Deepseek text not injecting